ErpNetDocs/tech/modules/crm/clientcenter/reference.md

 To do so, enter the following **value** in the Settings field:

 ```
-{"DefaultStore": ID}
+{"DefaultStore": "ID"}
 ```

 where ID is the identifier of the store (e.g. 00002).

 ## SiteChannel setting

-Each Client Center has its own site, or **[distribution channel](/modules/crm/marketing/distribution-channels/index.md)**.
+Each Client Center has its own site channel, or **[distribution channel](/modules/crm/marketing/distribution-channels/index.md)**.

+If not explicitly defined, it is automatically assigned a distribution channel with code **"CC"** and name **"Client Center"**

-It can be overridden by specifying the **code value** of another distribution channel in the Settings field:
+Site channels can be overridden by specifying the **code value** of another distribution channel in the Settings field:

 ```
-"SiteChannel": DistributionChannel.Code
+"SiteChannel": "DistributionChannel.Code"
 ```

 where DistributionChannel.Code is the code of the channel (e.g. "CC").